drabitoris/ont-basecalling-demultiplexing/README.md

 ## Considerations

-- It is possible to run the pipeline either in SLURM clusters using `--profile slurm`.
+- It is possible to run the pipeline either in SLURM clusters using `-profile slurm`.
 - Basecalling and demultiplexing are performed on separated steps to allow for a better control of the resources used by each process, and to prevent a whole basecalling redo in case of a failure during demultiplexing, wrong kit specified, etc.
 - The basecalling process uses GPU, so make sure to have one available.
 If using SLURM, the job will be submitted with `--gres=gpu:X` option.
 - Demultiplexing step won't use GPU, only CPU.